creinartz/responsive-grid/README.md

 Grid systems are used for creating page layouts through a series of rows and columns that house your content.
 Here's how the simple responsive grid system works:

+* Rows must be placed within a `.grid-wrap` -class for proper alignment and padding.
 * Use the `.row` -class to create horizontal groups of columns
 * Content should be placed within columns (`.col`), and only columns should be immediate children of rows
 * Predefined grid classes like `.row` and e.g. `.g1-1of2` are available for quickly making grid layouts
-* Columns create gutters if additonal markup `<div class="col-inner"></div>` (gaps between column content) is added via margin.
+* Columns create gutters (gaps between column content) via padding.
+That padding is offset in rows for the first and last column via negative margin on `.row`.
-* To reset the margin on rows if used the in -classes (having no margin on last and first column) use the `.is-nested` class on rows to reset gutter via negative margin.
 * Grid columns are specified by specifying the number columns, e.g. .size `.g-3of4` creates a column of that uses 75%.
 * if the space of column exceeds in total 100%, each group will wrap into a new line. (helper classes for clearfixing might be needed)
 * Grid classes apply to devices with screen widths greater than or equal to the breakpoint sizes, and override grid classes targeted at smaller devices.
 Therefore, e.g. applying any `.g1-* class` to an element will not only affect its styling on medium devices but also on larger devices if a `.g2-* class` class is not present.